tivonahaug/pana-full-stack-challenge/README.md

   - `$ npm install`
   - `$ npm start`

+Getting an error with the node sass module?
+See https://github.com/sass/node-sass/issues/2536

 #### Core Requirements

 - Work through this project according to the instructions located in `views/instructions/layout` (after installing and running the project, the instructions will be the first thing you see).